Sly-Ry/Just-Tech-News/README.md

 The connect-session-sequelize library automatically stores the sessions created by express-session into our database.

 Clicking on one of the comment-count links should route you to the single-post page, thanks to the templated <a> elements that we set up earlier (e.g., <a href="/post/{{post.id}}">).

+A [partial] is a templating technique that isn't unique to Handlebars.js.
+Just like templates help minimize the repeated code across pages, partials help minimize the repeated code across templates.
+With partials, we can extract smaller components from a template to reuse in other templates.